-ii.
-If you have not been able to tick both boxes above, please explain why:
+If you have below 75% for either phase, please explain why:

-iii.
-How many children were admitted to schools in your area under the fair access protocol between 1 August 2022 and 31 July 2023?
+i.
+How many children were admitted to schools in your area under the fair access protocol between 1 August 2023 and 31 July 2024?

-Type of school Number of Primary aged children admitted Number of Secondary aged children admitted Community and voluntary controlled 3 0 Foundation, voluntary aided and academies 3 26 Total 6 26 iv.
-If you have seen a change in the number of children referred to your Fair Access Protocol between 1 August 2022 and 31 July 2023 compared to the previous academic year please indicate what you consider the key reasons for this change to be?
+Type of school Number of Primary aged children admitted Number of Secondary aged children admitted Community and voluntary controlled 3 2 Foundation, voluntary aided and academies 4 51 Total 7 53 ii.
+If you have seen a change in the number of children referred to your Fair Access Protocol between 1 August 2023 and 31 July 2024 compared to the previous academic year please indicate what you consider the key reasons for this change to be?

 Increase in number of exclusions.
-Lack of school places in some year groups in some areas of the county and a general lack of special school places across the county and neighbouring authorities.
+Lack of school places in secondary year groups in some areas of the county increased FAP CME referrals to the panel.

-v.
-How well do you consider children referred to the fair access protocol are served in in your area?
+iii.
+How well do you consider children referred to the Fair Access Protocol are served in in your area?

-Not at all well Not well Well Very well Not applicable
+Not at all well Not well Well x Very well Not applicable

-vi.
+iv.
 Please provide any comments you wish on the protocol not covered above:

-All children in Gloucestershire are well served by the protocol.
+All children in Gloucestershire are served well by the protocol.
 We have regular panel meetings and a dedicated outcome coordinator who liaises with parents and schools to ensure that any transitions into new settings are made swiftly.